-Class of brick Characteristics Uses First class It is well burnt having smooth and even surface with perfectly rectangular shape and uniform reddish colour.
-Its surface is smooth, clean and free from cracks.
-When two bricks are stuck against each other a ringing sound is produced.
+Class of Characteristics Uses brick First class It is well burnt having smooth and even 1.
+Excellent in all types of surface with perfectly rectangular shape and uniform reddish colour.
+2. Its surface is smooth, clean and free from cracks. construction in exterior walls 2.
+Used in R.B work 3.
+Used as ballast for R.C When two bricks are stuck against each other a ringing sound is produced.
 Its compressive strength shall not be less than 140 kg/cm2.
 It should not absorb more than 20% of water by weight when immersed in water for 24 hours.
 When scratched by finger nail, there should be no mark left on it.
-When broken into two pieces, it should show uniform compact structure.
-Show only slight efflorescence.
-Excellent in all types of construction in exterior walls Used in R.B work Used as ballast for R.C work Used for flooring and walling purposes Second Class It is well burnt or slightly over burnt, not perfectly rectangular shape, having rough surface and does not have uniform reddish colour.
+When broken into two pieces, it should work 4.
+Used for flooring and walling purposes show uniform compact structure.
+8. Show only slight efflorescence.
+Second Class It is well burnt or slightly over burnt, not perfectly rectangular shape, having rough surface and does not have uniform reddish colour.
 Metallic ringing sound is produced when two bricks are stuck against each other.
 Compressive strength shall not be less than 70 kg/cm2.
-It should not absorb more than 20% of water when immersed in water for 24 These are used in internal walls not exposed to atmosphere.
+It should not absorb more than 20% of These are used in internal walls not exposed to atmosphere.
 Should be plastered, if used in facing work.
 These are not used in R.B work.
 These bricks may be laid in mud and lime mortar.

+hours.

-Shows only slight efflorescence.
-It is not free from lumps and cracks.
-These bricks are not burnt in kiln and are slightly under or over burnt.
+5. Shows only slight efflorescence.

+6. It is not free from lumps and cracks.

+Third class These bricks are not burnt in kiln and are slightly under or over burnt.
 These are soft and can be easily broken.
-It is used in inferior construction work and 1.
-These bricks are not burnt in kiln and are slightly under or over burnt. construction work and slightly under or over burnt. construction work and water by weight when immersed in water.6.
-Efflorescence is moderate.7.
-Compressive strength is between 35 to at places of less rainfall.
-1 5 1.
-These bricks are not used in building 1 0 construction. • 2.
-They may be used as 3.
-These are quite strong in compressive strength and have compressive strength more than 150 kg/cm2.
-4. These bricks have low porosity and water absorption road metals, and in foundation and floor soling. tinge.
+They are light in colour with yellowish tinge.
 When struck against each other, they do not produce ringing sound.
 It should not absorb more than 25% of water by weight when immersed in water.
 Efflorescence is moderate.
 Compressive strength is between 35 to 50 kg/cm2.
+It is used in inferior construction work and at places of less rainfall.

-Due to over burning, these bricks loose shape and get twisted.
+Jhama or over burnt brick Due to over burning, these bricks loose shape and get twisted.
 They are dark in colour.
 These are quite strong in compressive strength and have compressive strength more than 150 kg/cm2.
+These bricks have low porosity and water absorption.
+These bricks are not used in building construction.
+They may be used as road metals, and in foundation and floor soling.